sourcegraph/about/handbook/engineering/developer-insights/code-insights/index.md

 In mid-2020, Code Insights was born out of [RFC 144: Code Insights](https://docs.google.com/document/d/1EHzor6I1GhVVIpl70mH-c10b1tNEl_p1xRMJ9qHQfoc/edit#), with the stated goal of being a Sourcegraph feature directly valuable to users in engineering leadership, in addition to individual developers.
 It was prototyped solely on the frontend to validate strong customer interest.

-In late 2020, after the initial validation, and using the frontend-only functional prototype, the product team devoted time to create a detailed validation of use cases, customer excitement, potential directions, and the existing spaces the product fit into.
+In late 2020, after the initial validation, and using the frontend-only functional prototype, a product designer and newly-hired product manager developed a detailed validation of use cases, customer excitement, potential directions, and the existing spaces the product fit into.
 Those findings are in [PD 18: Code Insights](https://docs.google.com/document/d/1d34gCpt_rUOMAun8phcjNsFofGaaA_N_8znmgaugdKw/edit).

 In early 2021, seeing continued validation and opportunity, Code Insights became its own team separate from the "web team" (now 2021's Developer Insights org).